Sirwan Barzani

 Sirwan Saber Barzani (born March 11, 1970) is an Iraqi Kurdish businessman and military commander.
 He is a member of the Kurdish Barzani family.
-He is the older brother of Saywan Barzani, an Kurdish diplomat, and Hasan Barzani who died in an air accident in October 2017.
+He is the older brother of Saywan Barzani, a Kurdish diplomat.

 Sirwan is the nephew of the former President of Iraqi Kurdistan, Masoud Barzani and cousin to the President of Kurdistan, Nechirvan Barzani.
 He is one of the most famous young generals in the Kurdistan Region's military force in Iraq, called the Kurdish Peshmerga.